syed-7danial/murhty-dr/bankos-dr/services/s3-sync/README.md

 ### Actions performed:
 The Target S3 bucket is synced with the source S3 bucket using AWS CLI (Make sure it is already installed)

-Fetch event notifications from the Active S3 bucket.

-Update ARNs inside event notifications to match the

-Failover region resources (e.g., Lambda ARNs, SNS topics, SQS ARNs).

-Apply updated event notification configuration to the Failover S3 bucket.

-If --processCurrentEnvironment is enabled:
-Remove event notifications from the Active S3 bucket to prevent duplicate triggers.
-This ensures that:

-Failover S3 bucket becomes active and starts triggering events.

-Active S3 bucket is disabled, preventing conflicts or duplicate events.
 ### Note:
 Only the event notifications specified in the configuration file are modified.